samidare20/hateu/2933번 - 미네랄/README.md

 1. Break mineral.

-2. Check if there is any mineral block can be fallen.
+2. Check if there is any mineral block that is floating.

     2.1.
-BFS all tiles.
+BFS all cells.
 If BFS starts at 'x' data, collect all connected 'x' data and check if it can be fallen.

 3. Loop.

-How can we check if mireral cluster can be fallen?
+How to make mineral cluster fall?

-1. Make mineral cluster's position data to '.'.
-Each block's positions must be saved.
+1. Identify and temporarily remove the cluster: Once a floating cluster is identified, save the coordinates of all its mineral blocks and change their cells on the board to empty ('.').

-2. Reduce each data y value of the mineral cluster by 1 until it hits the bottom, or it touches data with another 'x' value.
+2. Determine the maximum distance the cluster can fall.
+This is done by checking how many empty rows are below every block in the cluster before it hits the ground or another mineral.

-3. That value is how much can be mineral cluster fallen.
-Make that position data to 'x'.
+3. Move the cluster down by the calculated fall distance by updating the board with the cluster's new block positions.